ignatandrei/NETCoreBlockly/README.md

 # What it does
 NETCore2Blockly generates [Blockly](https://developers.google.com/blockly) blocks for each of your controller actions.

-Demo at https://netcoreblockly.herokuapp.com/blockly.html ( play with the links from the bottom)
+Demo at https://netcoreblockly.herokuapp.com/ ( play with the links from the bottom)

 Demo Video at https://www.youtube.com/watch?v=GptkNWjmCzk

+Sample Project is TestBlocklyHtml from this repository

 # How to install NETCore2Blockly in a .NET Core 3.1  WebAPI / MVC application